 Supported by the New Zealand Veterinary Association, our team of veterinary professionals cares deeply about the health and welfare of Kiwi pets.
 We volunteer our time so they can live longer, healthier and happier lives.

-Cath has been working as a companion animal clinical veterinarian since 2000.
+Cath has been a companion animal clinical veterinarian since 2000.
 She has worked in a range of practices, both in New Zealand and in the United Kingdom.
-Based in Invercargill for the past 12 years, she has been actively involved in owning and running a mixed animal practice, and understands both the clinical context and financial challenges faced by pet owners.
-She serves on the Board of the New Zealand Veterinary Association, has been President of its Companion Animal Branch for three years, and has been an association Southland regional representative for the past 10 years.
+Now based in Central Otago, she was previously based in Invercargill for 12 years, where she part-owned a mixed animal practice.
+Cath has served on the Board of the New Zealand Veterinary Association, and was President of its Companion Animal Branch for three years, and also an association Southland regional representative for 10 years.
 Cath has a passion for anything in the outdoors, and loves exploring New Zealand's back-country haunts.
-She shares her home with her husband and Willow, a food-obsessed, lap-loving elderly cat.
+She shares her central Otago home with her husband, who is also an experienced companion animal veterinarian.

 John's first veterinary job was in Whangarei, but an interest in research lured him back to Massey after a couple of years of clinical practice.
 After completing a PhD looking at the role of alcohol and antioxidants in the prevention of heart disease in people he decided to explore his interest in understanding how diseases develop.
 To learn more he completed a two-year pathology residency at Michigan State University.
 After becoming a member of the American College of Veterinary Pathologists John took up a role as a diagnostic pathologist at the University of Georgia where he spent his time investigating skin diseases and tumours in companion animals.
 After four years he decided to return home and has been at the pathology department at Massey University since.
 His main research interest is investigating causes of cancer in animals and trying to more accurately predict cancer behaviour.
 John enjoys the teaching component of his job and says coming back to New Zealand was the best decision of hislife, "as here I met my wonderful partner with whom I now have two young children."
 In his free time John enjoys mountain biking and taking his dog on long walks.